okcashpro/okcash/docs/docs/packages/database-adapters.md

 ### Memory Storage

-Memories are the fundamental unit of storage in Eliza.
+Memories are the fundamental unit of storage in OKai.
 They represent messages, documents, and other content with optional embeddings for semantic search.

 ```typescript
 interface Memory {